Not an American user?

 It is a single-player game only.
-Alice's weapons are upgradable three times with new abilities and stronger attacks.
-The price is teeth that she collects on the journey.
+Alice's weapons are upgradable three times with new abilities and stronger attacks, by using teeth that she collects on her journey.
 A total number of roses that stand for Alice's health bar can also be increased by finding and completing special challenges called 'radula rooms' and by solving Cheshire Cat's riddles.
-There are a lot of hidden objects to find, such as various memories and bottles; collecting them will unlock certain galleries in game's menu.
+There are a lot of hidden objects to find, such as various memories and bottles; collecting them will unlock certain galleries in the game's menu.
 A New Game+ option with increased difficulty is available once the game is completed.

 - "Return of American McGee’s Alice" -- Working title

 - "Alice: Retour au Pays de la Folie" -- French title

 Part of the Following Groups